ianByrne/HASS-ukho_tides/README.md

 ![Image of station select](https://raw.githubusercontent.com/ianByrne/HASS-ukho_tides/main/docs/station_select.PNG)

 Enter a custom name for each station, as well as any offset (in minutes) from which to adjust the tide data.
+Unfortunately, due to a limitation in the UI configuration, this section has no labels.
+The order of fields, from top to bottom, is 'Station Name', 'High Tide Offset', 'Low Tide Offset'.

 ![Image of station settings](https://raw.githubusercontent.com/ianByrne/HASS-ukho_tides/main/docs/station_settings.PNG)